Sony 85mm F2.8 SAM A-mount lens review by QuietOC

 This lens uses a similar optical design as the Contax Carl Zeiss Sonnar 85mm F2.8.
 It is slightly smaller and simpler than the Minolta MD 85 F2.
 It is considerably smaller than brighter 85's.

-I now I have all four Easy Choice primes.
-This is the most expensive one, but also the only one that is designated to work with full-frame sensors.
-All of these lenses share the same outer shell.
+This was the last Easy Choice prime I purchased, and the most expensive one, but it is also the only one designated to work with full-frame sensors.
+All of these lenses share the same rear outer shell.
 The 85/2.8 and 35/1.8 share the same 55 mm filter size and ALC-SH111 hood.
 The front element is slightly larger on the full-frame 85/2.8, but it seems to be slightly smaller than the one on the 50/1.7.

-I like the smaller, slightly lighter design of the Minolta 50 F1.7 RS, but the accuracy of SAM is often worth the extra bulk.
-The SAM in this lens makes just about as much noise as screw drive on the 50 F1.7 RS.
-The focus is very slow, especially compared to the Canon 85 F1.8 USM.
-The lens barrel extends further at close focus than any of the other small primes except the 50/3.5 macro.
+I like the smaller, slightly lighter design of the Minolta 50 F1.7 RS, but lower slack in SAM may be worth the extra bulk.
+The SAM in this lens makes plenty of noise and focuses very slower, especially compared to the Canon 85 F1.8 USM and the mirrorless lenses.
+The lens barrel extends further at close focus than any of the other A-mount small primes except the 50/3.5 macro.
 The angle-of-view decreases significantly at close focus.
-It works fine on the LA-EA3 and the A7II.
+It works fine on the LA-EA3 or LA-EA5 on the A7II and newer E-mount cameras.

-Overall the optics are good.
-It is a bit sharper than the Minolta MD 85 F2, but it is not as sharp as the Canon EF 85 F1.8, and it has much more CA.
+Overall the simple optics are pretty good.
+It is a bit sharper than the Minolta MD 85 F2 I had, but the larger F1.8 primes are sharper and brighter in the corners.
+It has a bit more axial and lateral chromatic aberrations.

-Sharpness might not be a reason to get this prime over the telephoto zoom lenses, the compact size and very light weight makes this lens very nice lens to carry around.
+While sharpness might not be a reason to get this prime over the telephoto zooms, the compact size and very light weight makes this lens very nice lens to carry around.

-The larger ALC-SH102 hood from the DT 55-200 lenses also fits this lens and doesn't vignette on the A58.
-It doesn't seem to vignette on the Maxxum 70 either, but I can verify when I get my film back.
+The larger ALC-SH102 hood from the DT 55-200 lenses fits this lens and doesn't vignette on full-frame.

 Test chart comparison with a bunch of zooms at 85 mm.